-Over the years, there has been an increase in the number of online learning options across majors.
-Students have earned degrees in criminal justice, accounting, nursing and psychology online.
-Even though each of these majors has some consistent core elements, each one has specifically targeted content that gives graduates the flexibility needed without compromising quality.
+There has been an increase in the number of online learning options available across majors.
+Students have earned online degrees in criminal justice, business, nursing, and psychology.
+Each of these majors shares similar core elements, and yet have specifically targeted content that gives graduates the flexibility needed without compromising quality.

 - AL Alabama

 - NHNew Hampshire

 - Lower tuition rates – some of the most affordable online colleges.

 - Flexible scheduling – the class schedule is designed mainly for working professionals and their with families.

 - Academic variety – students can choose from credit and non-credit programs in a wide range of disciplines.

 - Credit transfers – credits earned in an associate degree program can be used to transfer into a four-year bachelor’s degree program.

 Despite these benefits, some disadvantages to this option include: